 They charge 10% or more from your monthly rent payments.
 (Well, 10% is typical, but they secretly mark up repairs or service fees and things like that.)
 You might be able to cut a deal if you make a lot in rent, but still.
 Ten percent is a lot.

 2 – You are paying full handyman fees for repairs.

 Fixing a toilet, fixing a window, it always seems to cost more than you think it’s worth.
-(Which actually makes being a handyman a pretty sweet job if you need cash.)

 To me, it’s worth it but you have to weigh it all out before you know if it’s right for you.
 But there’s one more thing: